bitsol/minimal-mistakes/_posts/2018-01-15-raspberry-pickings.markdown

 Engineers, hop on over to the [schematics](https://github.com/raspberrypi/documentation/tree/master/hardware/computemodule) and fabricate a custom PCB [with less pins](https://github.com/deltabeard/cmio).

-If you don't know what I'm talking about (at least I don't), then maybe you won't need the Compute Module anyway.
+If you don't know what I'm talking about (I don't), then maybe you don't need the Compute Module anyway.

 ## Next Steps